jmurga/Analytical.jl/docs/src/empirical.md

 To perform the empirical estimation of $\alpha_{(x)}$ we followed a generic ABC algorithm (Beaumont et al 2002).
 ABC proceeds by first sampling parameter values from prior distributions, the next simulating model using these parameter values, calculating informative summary statistics, and comparing the simulated summary statistics to the observed data.
 Considering the standard ABC scheme, we (1) considered $N$ random combinations from prior distributions; (2) solved $N$ independent models to generate informative summary statistics; (3) subset the parameter values producing summary statistics that best match the observed data from an approximate posterior distribution.
 Additionally, a linear model can be imposed to correct the non-0 distance between the simulated and observed summary statistics.

 ## Extending analytical estimations
 We extended the analytical calculations solving $N$ independents models.
-We automatize the analytical estimations to input prior distributions:
+We automatize the analytical estimations to input prior distributions.

- - Population-scaled selected coefficient of deleterious alleles
- - Population-scaled selected coefficient of weakly beneficial alleles
- - Population-scaled selection coefficient of strong beneficial alleles
- - Proportion of weakly adaptive substitutions
- - Proportion of adaptive substitutions
- - Population-scaled mutation rate at coding locus
- - Population-scaled recombination rate
- - Scale parameter
- - Shape parameter
- - BGS strength

 The models will be solved using random combinations from prior distributions.
 Fixation, polymorphic rates, and model information will be used to estimate informative summary statistics needed to perform ABC inference.
 Please see section [rates](rates.md) to check how to input prior distributions.